What is the mission of the selection committee?

-The committee’s task will be to select the best teams, rank the teams for inclusion in the playoff and selected other bowl games and, then assign the teams to sites.
+The committee’s task is to select the 25 best teams in college football, rank the teams for inclusion in the playoff and selected other bowl games and then assign the teams to bowl sites.

 What is the voting procedure?

 The committee starts with the teams ranked Nos.
 1, 2 and 3, and continues until all 25 are ranked.
 After debate and discussion, the committee identifies small groups of teams and then evaluates those teams against each other in a detailed and deliberative manner.
 The committee members engage in seven rounds of rankings to create the top 25.

 What criteria does the selection committee use to rank the teams?

 The selection committee ranks the teams based on the members’ evaluation of the teams’ performance on the field, using conference championships won, strength of schedule, head-to-head results and comparison of results against common opponents to decide among teams that are comparable.
 The committee is comprised of experts in college football, and they use their expertise in the deliberations.